 All departments that receive notification of an employee's transfer or separation are responsible for taking necessary actions on or before the employee's transfer or separation date.

 Information Technology is responsible for ensuring, once notified, that the separating employee's access to all university technical accounts and data is ended in accordance with this policy.

 Sanctions will be commensurate with the severity and/or frequency of the offense and may include termination of employment.

-This policy does not apply to those part-time faculty members who are expected to return to the university.
-(Part-time faculty members are under separate separation procedures because of the unique nature of part-time faculty employment.)
-For instance, because the majority of part-time faculty members for whom separation PAR forms are submitted to Human Resources have already agreed to return to their part-time assignment the following semester, the system access will not be removed until 120 days following the separation date.
-This will allow employees in this role to retain email access, course web site, course Blackboard and other relevant systems.
+This policy does not apply to adjunct faculty who are expected to return to the university.
+(Separation procedures differ for adjunct faculty because of the unique nature of their employment.)
+For instance, because the majority of adjunct faculty for whom separation Personnel Action Requests are submitted to HR have agreed to return to their part-time assignment the following semester, system access will not be removed until 120 days following the separation date indicated on the Personnel Action Request.
+This will allow adjunct faculty to retain access to email, course websites, Blackboard/ Canvas and other relevant systems.

 Employees may retain access to some or all services because of their continuing status as a student.

-The employee's access to the MyMadison and email systems will usually end 30 days after the date of separation.
+The employee's access to the MyMadison and email systems will usually end 30 days after the effective date of separation indicated on the Personnel Action Request.
 However, all access to university-wide systems may be terminated immediately when an employee is terminated for cause, or when it is otherwise deemed to be in the best interest of the institution to terminate an employee’s access.
-In this case, Human Resources or SWEC will contact Information Technology to inform them of the need for immediate termination.
+In this case, HR or SWEC will contact IT for immediate systems termination.